kbhalajiyadav/portfolio/content/authors/admin/_index.md

 ---

 # About me
-Chemical Engineer with 1.5+ years of experience bridging **Materials Science** and **Regulated Quality Operations**.
-I translate complex mechanical behavior in soft materials into **design rules for reliable wearable and medical devices**.
+I am a **Chemical Engineer** with a background spanning both academic research and industrial operations.
+My work focuses on the intersection of **Materials Science** and **Quality Compliance**, bridging the gap between R&D innovation and regulated manufacturing.

-My research at the [**VCU Soft Functional Materials Lab**](https://vcusoftmaterialslab.weebly.com/) under [Dr. Christina Tang](https://egr.vcu.edu/directory/christina.tang/) focuses on:
+Currently, as a Graduate Researcher at the [**VCU Soft Functional Materials Lab**](https://vcusoftmaterialslab.weebly.com/) under [Dr. Christina Tang](https://egr.vcu.edu/directory/christina.tang/) focuses on:

 - Mechanics-consistent adhesion testing for soft materials/E-textiles.
 - Preventing “false positive” adhesion metrics in stretchable systems
 - Synchronizing mechanical strain with optical response in mechanochromic textiles
 - Automating fracture and peel signal analysis using Python (Pandas, OpenCV)

+Previously, I served as a **Technical Project Manager** in the pharmaceutical industry at **Kreative Organics**.
+In this role, I supported the engineering and quality teams by:
+* Assisting with **FDA Readiness** protocols and SAP ERP validation (cGMP).
+* Executing **OQ/PQ** testing in coordination with external technical partners.
+* Optimizing supply chain data workflows to enhance operational reporting.

+I am interested in roles that allow me to apply rigorous engineering principles—whether characterizing new materials or optimizing production workflows—to build reliable, compliant products.

 <center>
 <i class="fa fa-download" aria-hidden="true" style="color:#035AA6"></i> {{< staticref "uploads/resume.pdf" "newtab" >}}Download my CV{{< /staticref >}}